ReadieS/The-Crop-Production-Game/README.md

 ****************************************************************
-This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This work is licensed under a Creative Commons License, please see the license section of this github repository for details on the license.

-You are free to use, modify, and share this work for non-commercial and educational purposes, provided that appropriate credit is given.
-Commercial use, including selling this work or derivatives, is prohibited.
 ****************************************************************

 # The Crop Production Game